cloudvolumes/avmlog/README.md

 This controls whether or not SQL statements are shown.
 The default is 0 which strips them out.

+#### -after="YYYY-MM-DD HH:II:SS"

+Only include log lines from requests that occurred after this time.
+This filter is used when determining which request identifiers (PxxxxxRxxxx) to include.
+So it is possible that some lines from before this time will be printed if they belong to a request that crosses over.

 ## TODO

 Things someone can do to improve this: